Why These Lithium And Cobalt Companies May Be The Ultimate Contrarian Play

 Procurement: Minera Exar is in the process of reviewing proposals for long lead items and expects to finalize such awards in due course.

-Cauchari-Olaroz will have 40,000 tonnes per annum (tpa) lithium carbonate capacity.
+Cauchari-Olaroz will have 40,000 tons per annum (tpa) lithium carbonate capacity.
 I also like the fact that management's interests are highly aligned with shareholders.
 Management and directors own 12.1% of the company.

 Thacker Pass Project

 The Thacker Pass project is economic, scalable, and intends to use a cutting-edge method of extracting lithium directly from claystone deposits.
-The company is making steady progress, with commissioning of the pilot plant well underway.
-Environmental baseline data has been collected, permit applications are advancing, and a Preliminary Feasibility Study was released back in August 2018.
+They are making steady progress with commissioning of the pilot plant well underway.
+Environmental baseline data has been collected, permit applications are advancing, and a Preliminary Feasibility Study was released back in August of 2018.

 First Cobalt

-First Cobalt's flagship asset is the Iron Creek Cobalt Project in Idaho, USA, which has inferred mineral resources of 26.9 million tonnes grading 0.11% cobalt equivalent.
+First Cobalt's flagship asset is the Iron Creek Cobalt Project in Idaho, USA, which has Inferred mineral resources of 26.9 million tons grading 0.11% cobalt equivalent.
 The company's other assets include 50 past-producing mines in the Canadian Cobalt Camp and the only permitted cobalt refinery in North America capable of producing battery materials.

-An updated mineral resource estimate is expected in the near term, and the resource contains no arsenic, which means simpler processing and permitting.
+An updated mineral resource estimate is expected in the near term and the resource contains no arsenic, which means simpler processing & permitting.

 FCC is among a small handful companies around taking advantage of what's known as the Idaho Cobalt Belt.
 This area in Lemhi County, Idaho, is thought to be one of the most cobalt-rich regions in America.
 The Iron Creek Cobalt Project consists of 1,700 acres worth of exploration claims and mining patents in the Idaho Cobalt Belt.

-The company just announced it has successfully produced a battery-grade cobalt sulfate using the First Cobalt Refinery flowsheet.
-This significant milestone brings the company closer to recommissioning the only permitted primary cobalt refinery in North America.
-It also owns 45% of the cobalt camp surrounding the mine, including 50 past-producing mines.
+The company just announced it has successfully produced a battery grade cobalt sulfate using the First Cobalt Refinery flowsheet.
+This significant milestone brings the Company closer to recommissioning the only permitted primary cobalt refinery in North America.
+They also own 45% of the cobalt camp surrounding the mine, including 50 past producing mines.

 On March 29th, 2019, FCC announced a non-brokered private placement that raised $1.6 million by issuing 8.9 million shares of the company at $0.18.
 The proceeds are being used for ongoing work at the First Cobalt Refinery and other general purposes.